-The Company accounts for the impairment of long-lived assets, if any, at fair value on a nonrecurring basis.
-For purposes of fair value measurement, it was determined that the impairment of long-lived assets is classified as Level 3, based on the use of internally developed cash flow models.
-See Note 2.g for discussion regarding the Company's impairments of materials and supplies and line-fill for the three months ended March 31, 2015.
+The Company accounts for the impairment of long-lived assets and inventory, if any, at fair value on a nonrecurring basis.
+For purposes of fair value measurement, it was determined that the impairment of long-lived assets and inventory are classified as Level 3, based on the use of internally developed cash flow models.
+See Note 2.g for discussion regarding the Company's impairment of (i) materials and supplies for the three months ended June 30, 2016 and the three and six months ended June 30, 2015 and (ii) line-fill for the six months ended June 30, 2015.

 The accounting policies for impairment of oil and natural gas properties are discussed in Note 2.f.
 Significant inputs included in the calculation of discounted cash flows used in the impairment analysis include the Company's estimate of operating and development costs, anticipated production of evaluated reserves and other relevant data.
-See Note 2.f for discussion regarding the prices used in the calculation of discounted cash flows and the Company's first-quarter 2016 full cost ceiling impairment.
+See Note 2.f for discussion regarding the prices used in the calculation of discounted cash flows and the Company's first-quarter 2016 and second-quarter 2015 full cost ceiling impairments.